Riverdale, Toronto: Recreation

 View of Riverdale Park, one of three municipal parks located in Riverdale.

 There are three medium to large sized parks in Riverdale.
 At the west edge between Broadview Avenue and the Don Valley Parkway just north of Bridgepoint Health is Riverdale Park.
 This park features a running track, three baseball diamonds, a skating rink, a public swimming pool and tennis courts.
 Just to the east of Riverdale Park is Withrow Park which has a large off-leash dog area, an ice rink, two baseball diamonds, play structures, and a soccer field.
 In South Riverdale is Jimmie Simpson Park which contains tennis courts and a community centre.
 In the southwest corner just north of Queen St. East on Broadview Avenue is the Royal Canadian Curling Club.
 The curling club features six sheets and hosts leagues for about 500 members.
 The last park in Riverdale located further east along Blake Street is Kempton Howard Park (formerly East View Park) and was renamed in 2007 in honour of a youth worker who was killed in 2003 in the Blake/Boultbee community in which he lived and worked.
 Hubbard Park located next to Riverdale Library is named for William Peyton Hubbard.

-These three parks serve as great landmarks within the neighbourhood that many residents use for various activities, from swimming in outdoor pools to tobogganing down the steep hills in Riverdale Park during the wintertime.
-These are the most common outdoor spaces within the area and according to Toronto's Official Plan, are to be preserved as an area of green space in the years to come.